Chris Cvetkovic

-Chris Cvetkovic (born June 28, 1977) is a former Canadian football long snapper.
+Chris Cvetkovic (born June 28, 1977) is a Canadian former professional football long snapper.
 He was originally signed by the Saskatchewan Roughriders as an undrafted free agent in 2002.
 Claimed off the Riders' practice roster by the Winnipeg Blue Bombers during the 2003 playoffs, he played 10 seasons in Winnipeg until retiring.
 He played CIS Football for Concordia.

 Cvetkovic announced his retirement on February 10, 2014.